Vignesh772/COVID-19-India-Scenario-prediction-and-analysis/README.txt

-EDA and predictions for COVID 19 Indian scenario
+EDA and predictions for COVID 19 Indian scenario.
+Algorithm used :Polynomial regression